pyca/pynacl/docs/password_hashing.rst

     encrypted = Alices_box.encrypt(message, nonce)

     # now Alice must send to Bob both the encrypted message
-    # and the KDF parameters: salt, opslimit and memlimit
+    # and the KDF parameters: salt, opslimit and memlimit;
     # using the same parameters **and password**
     # Bob is able to derive the correct key to decrypt the message